 THE ATOMIUM'S SHAPE

 The Atomium is shaped like a cube on its tip and represents an elementary iron crystal magnified 165 billion times.
-Why and how does the Atomium have this shape?
+Why does the Atomium have this shape?

 Each World's Fair has a theme and a flagship building.
 In this edition, science had that honour.
 In fact, we are persuaded that thanks to scientific progress, we will soon travel by shuttle instead of by car, we will all have a robot at home to do the cleaning, we would never be sick again and we would be able to live in space...